liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 ---
 layout: post
 title: "Form Objects and Active Admin: There is a way!"
-date: 03-06-2019
+date: 04-06-2019
 author: Tam Eastley and Irmela Göhl
-tags: active admin form objects ruby inherited resources
+tags: active admin form objects ruby inherited resources rails
 excerpt: We want to move towards using more form objects in our code base, but we first had to properly integrate them with Active Admin.
 Learn how we did it in this post.
 ---

 We introduced form objects into our code base about a year ago.
 We have a handful of them, but we realized that despite being similar, they're all implemented in slightly different ways.
 We'd like to convert more of our code into form objects, but we first thought it would be a good idea to take a look at the ones we have and try to streamline them a bit.
-Refactoring seemed easy enough, but there's one issue to take into consideration, we use [Active Admin](https://activeadmin.info/).
+Refactoring seemed easy enough, but there's one issue to take into consideration - we use [Active Admin](https://activeadmin.info/).

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/1isfHC4xV65mvjqGth" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/1isfHC4xV65mvjqGth">via GIPHY</a></p>

-Active Admin is great for quickly putting together simple CRUD based user interfaces, but as soon as your forms become more complex and more workflow based, things start to get tricky.
-Soon you'll find yourself with lots of form specific code in places it doesn't belong and things can quickly get out of hand.
+Active Admin is great for quickly putting together simple CRUD based user interfaces, but as soon as your forms become more complex, things start to get tricky.
+Soon you'll find yourself with lots of form-specific code in places it doesn't belong and things can quickly get out of hand.

 ### Introduction

 #### What are we going to talk about?

+We using using Rails 5.2 and Active Admin 2.0.
 This blogpost will focus on how to implement form objects with Active Admin.
 There are a few different ways to use them, and they correspond to your controller actions: `new/create`, and `edit/update`.
 We're just going to take a look at the `new` and `create` actions for now.
 In the future we hope to publish some more blogposts about `edit/update`, as well as form objects with nested resources.
 We are also assuming you already know what a form object is.
 If you don't, [this is a good (albeit a slightly out of date) introduction](https://thoughtbot.com/blog/activemodel-form-objects).

 #### Why make the switch?